Skip to main content

 The Renin-Angiotensin-Aldosterone System and Its Chronic Dysregulation

 The Renin-Angiotensin-Aldosterone System (RAAS) stands as a primary regulator of fluid and electrolyte balance, but its chronic activation or suppression in persistent fluid overload presents significant endocrine consequences.
-In conditions like or chronic kidney disease, which often underlie fluid overload, the RAAS can become inappropriately activated, leading to sustained elevation of aldosterone.
+In conditions like heart failure or chronic kidney disease, which often underlie fluid overload, the RAAS can become inappropriately activated, leading to sustained elevation of aldosterone.
 Aldosterone, a mineralocorticoid hormone synthesized in the adrenal cortex, primarily acts on the renal tubules to promote sodium reabsorption and potassium excretion.

 However, the long-term effects of aldosterone extend beyond its classic renal actions.
 Research indicates that chronic aldosterone excess, even independent of its blood pressure-raising effects, contributes to adverse cardiovascular remodeling, fibrosis, and inflammation in various tissues, including the heart and blood vessels.
-This occurs through the activation of the mineralocorticoid receptor (MR), which is widely distributed in both epithelial and non-epithelial tissues.
-The sustained activation of these receptors can drive pathological processes, exacerbating the systemic burden of fluid overload.

 Consider the concept of “aldosterone escape,” where, in healthy individuals, large doses of aldosterone do not cause edema due to compensatory mechanisms.
 Yet, in edematous disorders, this escape mechanism is impaired, leading to persistent renal sodium retention and fluid accumulation.
 This highlights a critical point ∞ the body’s compensatory mechanisms, when overwhelmed by chronic stress, can themselves become sources of pathology.